apptainer/singularity-userdocs/singularity_and_docker.rst

 Singularity and Docker
 ======================

-Singularity is good friends with Docker.
-The reason is because the developers use and really like using Docker, and scientists have already put much resources into creating Docker images.
+Singularity can be used with Docker images.
+This feature was included because developers use and really like using Docker and scientists have already put much resources into creating Docker images.
 Thus, one of our early goals was to support Docker.
 What can you do?

 -  You don’t need Docker installed